GabCoolDude/School.md/Lycée/Anglais/Chapter 2/Final Task.md

 - *Interesting...
 I have multiple outfits that I like, but I'd have to say my two most favorite outfits are traditional outfits like kimonos and also suits.*

 Question 3:
 - **Now that I think about it...
-I kinda uses clothes to express **
+I kinda use clothes to express who I think I really am, by wearing what looks cool to me.**
+- *For once during this show, I agree with you. *